capmeth/acid/docsite/docs/getting-started.md

 Remember to specify file location with the `-c` parameter in the command above if you placed your config file elsewhere.

-- See the [CLI docs](document/configuration-acid-cli) for more details on command-line functionality.
+- See [CLI options](/document/reference-acid-cli) for more details on command-line functionality.
-- See the [config options docs](document/configuration-options) for config file options and their defaults.
+- See [config options](/document/reference-options) for config file options and their defaults.

 # Programmatic Access